cleentfaar/slack/Resources/doc/methods/channels-invite.md

 ## channels.invite

-Returns information about a team channel.
+Invites a user to a channel.
+The token's user must be a member of the channel.

 Official documentation: https://api.slack.com/methods/channels.invite